Martin C. Schmalz: Other Research

 The 2017 paper "Housing Collateral and Entrepreneurship", written together with David Sraer and David Thesmar, received the Brattle Group Distinguished Paper Prize.

-As of May 2025, Martin Schmalz is cited over 4600 times according to his Google Scholar page.
+As of May 2025, Schmalz is cited over 4600 times according to his Google Scholar page.

 Fellowships and grants

-In 2024, Martin Schmalz was awarded with a €1.7 million HORIZON-ERC research grant by European Research Council.
+In 2024, Schmalz was awarded with a €1.7 million HORIZON-ERC research grant by European Research Council.

 In 2021, Schmalz received a $45 000 grant from the Washington Center for Equitable Growth for his project “Welfare Effects of Common Ownership.”

 In 2020, Schmalz received a three-year research grant from the Norwegian Finance Initiative at Norges Bank Investment Management to analyse how changes in ownership, compensation structures, and communication from owners affect management behaviour.

-In 2019, Martin Schmalz was awarded a £40 000 Pemberton grant to support his research on the European private debt market.
+In 2019, Schmalz was awarded a £40 000 Pemberton grant to support his research on the European private debt market.

 The same year, he received two awards from the Oxford Saïd Business School Faculty Research Fund: for his study “Horizon dependent risk aversion, preference reversals and demand for commitment,” and for his research on “Disagreement in Optimal Security Design.”

 In 2016, Schmalz was appointed to the NBD Bancorp Assistant Professorship in Business Administration at the University of Michigan’s Ross School of Business.

 From 2014 to 2015, he was awarded the NTT Research Fellowship.

 Academic visits

-Schmalz was a visiting scholar at the Center for Economic Studies (CES) at the Ludwig Maximilian University of Munich in 2016, during which time he was affiliated with the University of Michigan.
+Schmalz was a visiting scholar at the Center for Economic Studies (CES) at LMU Munich in 2016, during which time he was affiliated with the University of Michigan.

+Podcast and media appearances

+Schmalz has appeared as a guest on several economics and finance podcasts, discussing his research on common ownership, private markets, and the economics of data and artificial intelligence.